Loading of atoms into an optical trap with high initial phase-space density: Dependence of loading on molasses parameters

-We also investigate the optimal intensity at a fixed frequency of $\Delta_\mathrm{R}$ = $+20$ MHz.
+We also investigate the optimal intensity at a fixed frequency of $\Delta_\mathrm{R}$ = $0$ MHz.
 The result is shown in Fig. \ref{fig:repump-dependence}(b).
-The optimal beam intensity is $\approx$ 8 $\mu$W/cm$^2$, which is slightly less than that used when acquiring the data in Fig. \ref{fig:repump-dependence}(a).
-The atom number decreases for increasing $I_\mathrm{R}$, as expected from the previous result.
+The optimal beam intensity is $\approx$ 7 $\mu$W/cm$^2$.
+The atom number decreases for increasing $I_\mathrm{R}$, as expected from the result in Fig. \ref{fig:repump-dependence}(a).
 For low intensities, the atoms in the molasses are observed to fall because of gravity.
 We suppose this sets the limit on the minimum repump intensity in our setup.